Ulema Urged To Help Maintain Peace During Muharram - UrduPoint

 Ulema Urged To Help Maintain Peace During Muharram

-Deputy Commissioner (DC) Rawalpindi, Tahir Farooq on Thursday urged ulema to play a role to maintain peace during Muharram-ul-Haram

-RAWALPINDI, (UrduPoint / Pakistan Point News - 21st Jul, 2022 ) :Deputy Commissioner (DC) Rawalpindi, Tahir Farooq on Thursday urged ulema to play a role to maintain peace during Muharram-ul-Haram.
+RAWALPINDI, (UrduPoint / Pakistan Point News - 24th Jul, 2022 ) :Deputy Commissioner (DC) Rawalpindi, Tahir Farooq has urged Ulema to play a role to maintain peace during the holy month of Muharram-ul-Haram.

-Chairing an interfaith harmony meeting the DC said that ulema of different schools of thought should exercise tolerance and forge harmony by desisting from delivering controversial and provocative speeches to help maintain peace during Muharram.
+According to a district administration spokesman, the DC while chairing an interfaith harmony meeting held here urged Ulema of different schools of thought to exercise tolerance and forge harmony by desisting from delivering controversial and provocative speeches to help maintain peace during Muharram.

 He asked the religious leaders to keep an eye on anti-social elements and educate people to respect each other's religious beliefs.